hotwax/oms-documentation/user-manuals/inventory/inventory-management/product-inventory-view.md

 Online ATP may vary for each sales channel.
 {% endhint %}

-### View Item Inventory
+### View Item Inventory History

 The `item inventory` section allows users to get a detailed breakdown of the received inventory at each facility, along with the date and time of each transaction and where the inventory is located within the facility.
-Users can click on the `inventory Item ID` available in the records to view the complete breakdown of where the inventory is received from.

 **View `Inventory Logs`**

-Retailers need a feature that offers transparency and accountability in inventory management, allowing users to track inventory movements, monitor changes, and identify any discrepancies or trends promptly.
  The `Inventory Logs` feature within the item inventory section offers users the ability to access detailed logs of inventory transactions for the selected product across all facilities.
+Users can track inventory movements, monitor changes, and identify any discrepancies or trends promptly.

 **Step-by-Step Usage Instructions:**